AnirudhG07/cheatshh/README.md

 # Documentation

 Cheatshh is an interactive, easy CLI tool to maintain your custom cheatsheets.
 You can check our the <a href="https://github.com/AnirudhG07/cheatshh/tree/1.0.7/docs"> docs </a> to see how to use cheatshh.

+# Check it out
+Check out my Yazi File manager plugin for cheatshh at [cheatshh.yazi](https://github.com/AnirudhG07/cheatshh.yazi).
+You can save your yazi shell commands and easily access them within Yazi.

 # Contributing